lzmpikapika/blackfriday/README.md

 ### Linear regression

-In this case use linear regression to find a relationship between all purchase and Age,Gender,Marital_Status the three aspect.
+In this case use linear regression to find a relationship between all purchase and Age,Gender,Marital_Status the three aspect.The aim of this project is to build a simple regression model that we can use to predict purchase by establishing a statistically significant linear relationship with this three variables.

 ### Classifier